slothbear/rosie_agenda/README.md

 Before a meeting, the *Toastmaster of the Day* typically prints the meeting agenda to distribute to meeting attendees.
-The format of the printed agenda is quite useable, but some clubs prefer a different layout. *Rosie Agenda* automates the preparation of the agenda in any format you like.
+The format of the printed agenda at Free Toast Host is quite useable, but some clubs prefer a different layout. *Rosie Agenda* automates the preparation of the agenda in any format you like.

 ### Ultimate Rosie Agenda

+##### (not yet implemented)

 > *Note:* This is the easiest user interface I could think of – and is not yet implemented.
-Please [comment][issues] if you have ideas to make this easier or better in any way.
+Please [comment][issues] if you have ideas to make this easier or better.

 Ready to try *Rosie Agenda*?
 Follow the steps below.